simonachkar/mcda5512-software-testing/01-intro/README.md

 # Introduction to Unit Testing (using JavaScript)

-This is a simple application demonstrating the basics of unit testing in JavaScript.
+This is a simple application demonstrating the basics of unit testing in JavaScript (usine Jest).
 It validates whether a given name contains only English letters.

 ## Setup